 There may also be an opportunity to meet with your local Member of Parliament.

 This program is offered in both sitting and non-sitting weeks.
 There are different options available across different professional service areas that support the day-to-day business of Parliament.
-These areas are listed below.
 When completing your expression of interest form you can select two preferences from these options:

 Find out more

-For more information about our work experience program please contact:
+For more information about the Parliamentary Sitting program, please contact

 - Created: Wednesday, 04 August 2021 09:58